karolcymerys/udacity-capstone-project/README.md

 ## Answers

 ### The data was increased by 100x.
-Prepared ETL Data Pipeline was designed to prevent crashing when data traffic will be increase.
+Prepared ETL Data Pipeline was designed to prevent crashing when data traffic will be increased.
 In order to prevent that data buffer (SNS Topic and SQS queues) was prepared.
-When incoming data will be increased by 100x, this mechanism will adjust data consumers to size.
+When incoming data will be increased by 100x, this mechanism will adjust data consumers to number of messages in SQS.
-When Lambda will reach maximum number of concurrent invocation, then some data will be queued.
+When Lambda will reach maximum number of concurrent invocation, then some data will be queued, and they will wait for their turn.

 ### The pipelines would be run on a daily basis by 7 am every day.
 This scenario makes sense to run ETL data pipeline to download daily statistics.
 Actually this mechanism is almost ready to cover that scenario.
-We would only need to use proper source that would provide statistics with new cases per day. (not total number of infections since pandemic occured).
+We would only need to use proper sources that would provide statistics with new cases per day (not total number of infections since pandemic occurred).

 ### The database needed to be accessed by 100+ people.
-When data in database would be needed to be accessed by more than 100 people, then probably would be needed to increase resources (CPU's, memory, number of nodes) for Redshift Cluster.
+When data in database would be needed to be accessed by more than 100 people, then probably we would be needed to increase resources (CPU's, memory, number of nodes) for Redshift Cluster.

 ## Run ETL Project
 ### Requirements